Reversal theory: Introduction

-Unlike many theories related to personality, reversal theory does not consist of static traits (trait theory), but rather a set of dynamics motivational states.
+Unlike many theories related to personality, reversal theory does not consist of static traits (trait theory), but rather a set of dynamic motivational states.
 As people cycle through states, they will see different things as important, experience different emotions, react differently, and look for quite different rewards.
 Motivation drives orientation, styles, perspective, and desires.
 The theory emphasizes the changeability of human nature.

 Hundreds of empirical papers have been published testing, or using, one or another idea from the theory.
 It has also generated over twenty books, many standardized questionnaires, its own journal, and various training techniques used in a number of countries.
 Workshops have been developed for self-development, leadership, creativity, and salesmanship among other topics.
 Other previous and current applications of the theory include risk-taking, violence, creativity, humor, sexual behavior, ritual, terrorism, advertising, fantasy, and so on.

 The Reversal Theory Society has its own journal, the Journal of Motivation, Emotion, and Personality.
 A number of instruments have been created to measure reversal theory phenomena.
 Many of these focus on state dominance – which states are more prevalent for a person over time.
 While others attempt to capture the phenomena of the reversals themselves – how people's states shift in specific situations.